psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 .. _condordoc:

 **************************************
-Condor: Submit and manage cluster jobs
+Condor: Submit and Manage Cluster Jobs
 **************************************
 Medusa uses Condor_ to manage cluster jobs.
-Condor_ is a very powerful and flexible tool that is well documented.
-In addition to the installed manpages, the `complete manual`_ for recent Condor releases is available online.
+Condor_ is a powerful and flexible scheduler.
+Its `complete manual`_ is online and is the most convenient way of reading their documention.

 .. _complete manual: http://research.cs.wisc.edu/condor/manual/
 .. _Condor: http://research.cs.wisc.edu/condor/